MaraRinn/WOLF-Tutorial/wiki_page.md

 ### 01 Midlands Exotic Minerals

-- Build **01 Midlands Exotic Minerals** (note that this is just one harvester, the Depot has exactly the power required to run this module)
+This first depot expansion is trivial.
+This is only one harvester, and the just-established Depot has exactly the power required to run this single module.

+- Build **01 Midlands Exotic Minerals**
 - Rendezvous **Skycrane** with **01 Midlands Exotic Minerals**
 - Dock **01 Midlands Exotic Minerals** with **Skycrane**
 - Land **Skycrane** in _Midlands_ biome